2023 New South Wales state election: Change of premiership, resignations and minority government

 In March 2022 a bill moved by the Greens, to change the state's constitution and allow MPs to meet virtually during a declared emergency such as a pandemic, passed the parliament and in so doing, became the first non-government bill opposed by the government to pass the parliament since the Liberal/National Coalition came to power at the 2011 state election.
 The following month the Opposition Leader Chris Minns stated the Labor Party would not move or support a motion of no confidence against the government or seek to deny it supply, indicating the government would be able to serve the full term and avoid a snap election.
 The success of the teal independents at the 2022 federal election prompted concern from Liberal MPs Tim James and Matt Kean, and along with other concerns caused Perrottet to portray himself as increasingly moderate.

 On 29 March 2022 the Supreme Court of NSW dissolved the Christian Democratic Party.
-The race was be the first NSW state election since 1981 at which the Christian Democratic Party ("Call to Australia" prior to 1998) did not contest.
+The race was the first NSW state election since 1981 at which the Christian Democratic Party ("Call to Australia" prior to 1998) did not contest.

 On 20 October 2022 Tania Mihailuk MP resigned from the NSW Labor Party and announced on 17 January 2023, that she would be running second on the One Nation ticket in the election for the Legislative Council, behind party leader Mark Latham.

 From a poll that followed the Nazi uniform scandal, 67% said it didn't make a difference to their vote, 20% said it would make them less likely to vote for the Coalition and 8% said the scandal would make them more likely to vote for the Coalition.